 development of each student’s personal/social, academic and career skills and

-- Lessons include: Study habits and test taking strategies,
+Lessons include such topics as: Study habits and test taking strategies,

 goal setting, character traits, career development and healthy decision-making,